Item 28: Use macros judiciously

 // ...

-An alternative version of the macro that generates code which emits a Result:
+An alternative version of the macro that generates code that emits a Result:

 /// Convert an HTTP status into a `Result<(), MyError>` indicating success.